calboo/Wigglewave/README.md

 ## makesavs.pro

 makesavs.pro is an IDL script that can be used to transform the outputs from Wigglewave from .dat fils into .sav files which can then be accessed by wave_energy.pro to calculate the wave energy flux across magnetic surfaces.

-The user must specify the grid dimensions in radial and vertical directions, dr and dz respectively; the location of the output files to convert, dir; and the output index of the files to convert, snapshot, which must be written as a three digit number including leading zeroes.
+The user must specify the grid dimensions in radial and vertical directions, nr and nz; the location of the output files to convert, dir; and the output index of the files to convert, snapshot, which must be written as a three digit number including leading zeroes.

 ## wave_energy.pro